clementlefevre/udacity_ML/capstone_project/report/capstone_report.md

 Before applying the train/test split, i first rebalanced the original dataset (1/3 multihost vs 2/3 single host) to get a 50/50 distribution.

 Using a standard Logistic Regressor on the features provided by the RandomizedLogisticRegressor, we can reach an accuracy of 76%, with a recall of 77%.
 Lowest results were provided by the Random Forest without tuning, and the Keras Neural net got the same result as the logistics regressor.

 It is finally the XGBoost Classifier that got both 80% in accuracy and recall.

+#### Hyper parameter tuning

+For both XGBoost and the neural network, i tried different combination of parameters.

+##### Keras Neural net
+For Keras, i tried the adam optimizer wit default settings  and with a learning rate of 0.0001.
+I also tried the RMSEprop optimizer with defaults settings  and